 The first edition of Jonathan Wantrup's Australian Rare Books 1788-1900 was published 35 years ago.
 In the intervening decades he continued to make revisions and to add new chapters.
-The revised and enlarged second edition, to be published later this year, is three times the length of the first edition, adding five long new chapters, with over 500 works now described in the second edition Checklist (including many revisions or additions to the books described in the first edition).
+The revised and enlarged second edition, to be published in 2022, is three times the length of the first edition, adding five long new chapters, with over 500 works now described in the second edition Checklist (including many revisions or additions to the books described in the first edition).

 The new chapters deal with: Colourplate Natural History to the 1850s; Colourplate Natural History from 1860 to 1900; The eight elaborate French 'grands voyages' into the south-west Pacific between 1817 and 1840, with an attempt to provide ideal descriptions of all the magnificent official and participant publications; books of the Australian gold rush from the 1850s and 1860s; finally a chapter on Australian colonial literature focusing on the landmark works that led to an Australian literature by the turn of the century.

 The first account of goldfields life by a miner, as opposed to a visitor, came from a Victorian digger, William Hall.
 Hall described himself as “fourteen years’ resident in Australia” and his name duly appears in the 1838 Port Phillip census.
 When the rushes began in 1851 he was a merchant and shop-keeper in Melbourne but, like many others, was unable to retain his workers.
 Sensibly, he arranged a partnership with three younger men, two being former employees, and set off for Mount Alexander in October.
 Hall and his party were successful but after a time he became disenchanted with their company and returned to his former avocation as a store-keeper, profitably establishing several stores on the diggings.